Update From the Office/Field- May 26, 2023

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

-We are very excited to share a new citizen science program for North Carolinians: the Great Southeast Pollinator Census. …
+We are very excited to share a new community science program for North Carolinians: the Great Southeast Pollinator Census. …

 Oxalis stricta Yellow Woodsorrel is a common pasture weed that also appears in home landscapes.
 You can identify it by …